 Terminal Radar Labs — the terminal radar labs simulate environments of a low-fidelity and high-fidelity airports and their surroundings using STARS.
 Terminal radar airspace is the same as used in initial terminal training at the academy.

-En Route Labs — The En Route Labs emulate the en route sector that is used in initial training at the FAA Academy in both a ERAM or DSR environment.
+En Route Labs — The En Route Labs emulate the en route sector that is used in initial training at the FAA Academy in an ERAM environment.
 The labs can be used in both a radar and non-radar configuration depending on the class.

 Pseudo Pilot Simulation of Aircraft and Adjacent Sectors — Student pseudo pilots are used in each lab and respond to instructions issued by student controllers such as climbs, descents and turns.